VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

-# Chapter 4: A CQRS and ES Deep Dive (Chapter Title)
+# Reference 4: A CQRS and ES Deep Dive (Chapter Title)

 # Introduction